Virtualization-projects/rancher-labs-wiki/Setting-Up-Rancher-2.0-Development-Environment.md

 As discussed above, we primarily use GoLand for development.
 There are a few things to do here

 ### Set up project GOPATH
-The GOPATH for a given project should be one step up from the `src` folder
+The GOPATH for a given project should be one step up from the `src` folder.
+Set this in `preferences -> Go -> GOPATH -> Project GOPATH`.

 ### Set up the build target
   Click the `Run` menu option and select `Edit Configurations`.
 Click the + to add a template and select `Go Build`